 The origins of Italy's Ferragosto, however, date back to Roman times, with the Feriae Augusti introduced as a period of rest by Emperor Augustus in 18 BC.

-In the modern-day capital Ferragosto normally means an exodus of Romans as well as the closure of public offices and family-run businesses, restaurants, bars and shops, although larger supermarkets tend to open for a half day.
+In modern-day Italy, Ferragosto normally means an exodus of Italians from cities as well as the closure of public offices and family-run businesses, restaurants, bars and shops, although some larger supermarkets will open for a half day on 15 August.

-Traditionally Rome residents escape the Ferragosto heat by heading to the beach or the mountains, while those left behind enjoy the city's peaceful streets and parks, the traffic-free roads and the simple joy of finding a parking place with ease.
+Those left behind can enjoy the capital's peaceful streets and parks, the traffic-free roads and the simple joy of finding a parking place with ease.
 However the historic centre of Rome stays busy with tourists, with crowds thronging the city's landmarks.

-With the exception of the Vatican Museums, many of Rome's museums and archaeological sites will remain open, and the city's public transport network normally operates according to a reduced "festivi" timetable.
+With the exception of the Vatican Museums, Rome's museums and archaeological sites usually stay open on 15 August, and the city's public transport network normally operates according to a reduced "festivi" timetable.

 For those interested in cooking the traditional Ferragosto meal of Pollo alla Romana, here is our recipe.